Netflix/metaflow-docs/docs/scaling/secrets.md

 :::info

-Currently, `@secrets` supports only AWS Secrets Manager.
+Currently, `@secrets` supports AWS Secrets Manager and Azure Key Vault.
 Contact us on [Metaflow support Slack](http://chat.metaflow.org) if you are interested in using another secrets manager.